How You Can Charge A Goal Zero Yeti Or Sherpa While Driving A Car, RV, or Van

 If you don’t want to use Goal Zero’s panels, you can use third-party panels from companies like Renogy, HQST, and Newpowa.
 I have written a separate post on how you can connect third-party panels to the Yeti and what adapters you need.

-A portable panel like the Rockpals 100W is the kind of lightweight panel that would work great on a car or van roof.
+A portable panel like the Rockpals 100W is the lightweight panel that would work great on a car or van roof.
 They’re lightweight, easy to use, and easy to clean.

 How do you charge your Yeti or Sherpa on the road?
-Let me know in the comments, where you can also leave any questions you might have.
+Let me know in the comments, where you can also leave questions.